-Applications for the 2018 Harrison Surgical Scholar Program will be accepted December 1, 2017 through February 15, 2018.
+Applications for the 2019 Harrison Surgical Scholar Program has closed.
 This is a competitive program designed to provide research experience for post-baccalaureate students interested in pursuing an academic career in medicine.
 This one year program introduces the Harrison Surgical Scholar to many aspects of clinical surgical research and may sometimes provide an opportunity to get involved in basic science research.
 Harrison Surgical Scholars work closely with an individual surgeon or a surgical research team on current and new research investigations.
 Activities include collecting clinical data to populate databases, performing literature searches in support of research initiatives, analyzing data, and assisting in the preparation of research findings for posters, abstracts and manuscripts.
 Students will learn about regulatory requirements associated with clinical research including submissions to the Institutional Review Board (IRB), screening and eligibility criteria requirements.

 The Harrison Surgical Scholar is expected to complete at least one independent project that is developed in collaboration with the faculty mentor and submitted for presentation at a national meeting.
 The participant will be encouraged to assist or take the lead in writing a manuscript of his/her research project.